nasa/cumulus-dashboard/README.md

 ```bash
   $ npm run e2e-tests
 ```
-This will stands up the entire stack as well as begin the e2e service that will run all cypress commands and report an exit code for their success or failure.
+This stands up the entire stack as well as begins the e2e service that will run all cypress commands and report an exit code for their success or failure.
 This is primarily used for CircleCI, but can be useful to developers.

 #### <a name=dockerdiagram></a> Docker Container Service Diagram.